Lorinet/WatchCompanion/README.md

 # WatchCompanion
-Source code for the Garmin Connect IQ application Camera Control.
-More info: http://lorinet.rf.gd/cameracontrol/
+Source code for the companion app that is required by my Connect IQ apps.